Going to the Gym when Feeling too Scared

 “We can never maintain peace in the outer world.
 Until we make peace with ourselves.” – Dalai Lama

-Try imagining yourself going through the experience one step at a time.
-Signing in to the front desk, then changing your clothes, to stepping foot onto the floor and pushing yourself through a fulfilling workout.
+Try imagining yourself going through the gym experience step by step.
+Signing up at the front desk, hitting the locker room, stepping foot onto the floor and pushing yourself through a fulfilling workout.

-Visualize yourself during, and the joy that you’ll feel while progressing closer towards your goals through each repetition(1 workout).
+Visualize yourself during the workout, and the joy that you’ll feel while progressing closer towards your goals through each repetition.

 Meditation and positive imagery jibe well together.
 Spiritual leaders understand the power of visualization on mental and spiritual health.

-- No distracted noises: White noises and/or background noises such as waterfalls.
-Unexpected hostile noses (e.g. alarms, stomping, yelling) makes it difficult to relax
+- No distracted noises: Unexpected hostile noises (e.g. alarms, stomping, yelling) makes it difficult to relax.
+White noises and/or background noises such as waterfalls and ocean waves are acceptable.

-- No interruptions: Avoid calls, people forcing themselves into meditation space, bothering you etc.
+- No interruptions: Avoid calls, people forcing themselves into your meditation space and bothering you, etc.

 - Smell: Keep a smell that is relaxing and welcoming.